-The campus COVID-19 compliance team has been assembled to manage the contact investigation of individuals with a suspected or confirmed case of COVID-19.
-The team is comprised of Environmental Health & Safety (EHS) and the student health center.
+The campus COVID-19 compliance Team has been assembled to manage the contact investigation of individuals with a suspected or confirmed case of COVID-19.
+The team is comprised of Environmental, Health, & Safety (EHS), Emergency Management, and Student Affairs.
 All actions done by the campus in this area are done with an abundance of caution.

-Following the notification of a COVID-19 case by the campus community via a web-based survey, a member of the COVID-19 compliance team will review with the positive confirmed case's survey to identify: the last date the individual was on campus, the location(s) the individual visited while on campus, and close contacts the individual may have come into contact with.
+Following the notification of a COVID-19 case by the campus community via a web-based survey, a member of the COVID-19 compliance Team will review with the positive confirmed cases survey to identify: the last date the individual was on campus, the location(s) the individual visited while on campus and close contacts the individual may have come into contact with.
 The survey submitter should upload proof of the positive test result, either by taking a photo or submitting a laboratory result.
 The survey allows for .jpeg, .pdf & .gif documents.
 The identity of the positive case individual will not be divulged to anyone that does not have a need to know.